Should I switch to a small energy supplier?

 Committed green energy suppliers are often keen to display the percentage of green energy they supply on their websites, so it's easy to find out which are the greenest.

 You can find out quite a lot from the 'about' pages on suppliers' websites.
-At the very least you will find information on the various deals they offer, including the price of their standard tariffs, which is good to know because that is what you will be on when your cheap deal ends.
+At the very least you will find information on the various deals they offer, including the price of their standard tariffs, which is good to know because that is what you will be on if you sign up for a fixed tariff for a limited time.

 If you want to find out what other customers think about your potential energy supplier, then you can look it up on Trustpilot..
 However, it's important to bear in mind that people who have had a bad experience are far more likely to leave a review than those who haven't had any problems, so take user reviews with a pinch of salt.